cucumber-ltd/feynman/README.md

 ## Puzzles

+- how do we choose which low-level task to load that is composed of interactions?
+Based on the perspective?
+  - perhaps we can just separate the definition from the handler (like commands / command handlers)
-- how to pass state between steps (do actors have brains?)
+- how to pass state between steps (do actors have brains / memories?)
   - do we want to re-use actors between steps?
   - maybe we can have a single state tree that we use reducers / selectors to manage
   - what makes Joe, Joe?